davidtamaki/lookml-folderizer/README.md

 ## Minimum Requirements
 - The project will need to be in [new LookML](https://discourse.looker.com/t/new-lookml-deep-dive-into-the-new-syntax-and-the-new-ide/3539)
 - Include statements are defined in a single line
-- Include statements require qualifying lkml file types, e.g:
+- Include statements require qualifying lkml file types with double quotes, e.g:
-  - these will work: `include: "pizza.view` , `include: "pizza.view.lkml"`, `include: "pizza*.view"`
+  - these will work: `include: "pizza.view"` , `include: "pizza.view.lkml"`, `include: "pizza*.view"`
-  - this will not work: `include: "pizza*"`
+  - these will not work: `include: "pizza*"` , `include: pizza.view`

 ## Steps